rsyslog/rsyslog/source/proposals/lookup_tables.rst

    defined).
 -  **name** (constant string)

    The lookup table to be used.
-Note that this must be specificed as a constant.
+Note that this must be specified as a constant.
 In theory, variable table names could be made possible, but their runtime behaviour is not as good as for static names, and we do not (yet) see good use cases where dynamic table names could be